 - Exercising will remove nutrients from the body and deplete the baby

-- You will be prone to more fitness related injuries
+- You will be prone to more fitness-related injuries

 It is important to realise that each woman is individual and will therefore have different tolerances and capabilities.
-Taking the first myth as an example, whilst we wouldn’t recommend maxing your heart rate, the comfortable heart rate you can reach while pregnant could be higher that 130 bpm but that is dependent on how far pregnant you are.
-New studies have suggested that if you were a runner before pregnancy you can continue with running but doctors have advised to listen to your body.
+Taking the first myth as an example, whilst we wouldn’t recommend maxing your heart rate, the comfortable heart rate you can reach while pregnant could be higher than 130 bpm but that is dependent on how far pregnant you are.
+New studies have suggested that if you were a runner before pregnancy you can continue with running but doctors have advised listening to your body.
 If you feel uncomfortable then stop and rest.
 There is no point putting yourself under undue stress.
 It’s also worth noting that there is no evidence that strenuous exercise will lead to a miscarriage despite many women being fearful of this, there is nothing to worry about.

 So what are the benefits of exercising whilst pregnant?
-Reduced bloating and swelling, reduced backache, enhanced childbirth recovery, improved posture, possible faster delivery, improved energy and decreased stress.
+Reduced bloating and swelling, reduced backache, enhanced childbirth recovery, improved posture, possible faster delivery, improved energy, and decreased stress.
 Exercise keeps your endorphins (your body’s natural “happy” chemicals) flowing which is a crucial benefit, especially as it is now known that there are more mood disturbances during pregnancy than postpartum.
 However, while there are numerous benefits, we would avoid any exercise that can increase the risk of blunt trauma.
 As for the rest, there is an area of grey which we will consider now.